liamdn8/auto-worklog-agent/BUSSINESS_DESCRIPTION.md

 6. Post worklogs to Jira via REST API

 This design maintains clean separation: **awagent = tracking**, **future-tool = Jira sync**.

+## Installer behavior

+- `install.sh <name>`: optional first argument to explicitly set the machine name written into `config.json` (`activityWatch.machine`).
+- If no argument is provided, the installer will use `git config --global user.name` when set.
+- If git global name is not set, the installer falls back to the machine's primary non-loopback IP address, and then to the hostname as a final fallback.

+The `app` label was added to each event so consumers can differentiate which IDE/application produced the activity (for example: `code`, `idea`, `vim`, etc.).